In AKVIS Coloriage, the Toolbar changes when switching between the Before and After tabs and looks like this:

 The colors used are set by adding them to color plates.
 The left plate shows the color that will be replaced, the right plate shows the new color.
 The colors in the color plates can be set in the following ways:

-- from the image (when you click on the color plate, the Eyedropper tool becomes active, which allows you to take a color from a photo);
+- from the image (when you click the color plate, the Eyedropper tool becomes active, that allows you to take a color from a photo);

 - from the standard Select Color dialog, which is activated by double-clicking the left mouse button on the color plate;

 - from the Color Library which contains colors that are difficult to pick out: the color of skin, hair, lips, grass, trees, stones, etc.

 You can adjust the Sensitivity for each pair of colors.
 At higher values of this parameter, more shades of the source color are taken into account when drawing strokes.